 What can I do with a degree in Biochemistry?

-Through their Biochemistry degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Biochemistry degree, graduates gain a valuable set of transferable skills such as:

 - Analytical and problem solving

 - Teamwork and leadership

 - Capacity to think creatively, logically and quantitatively